 I texted back, praying she’d have a sense of humour about her self-seriousness.
 In answer to the question about which type I thought I projected I asked her whether the comprehensive, clinical textbook of psychology included a tarot card reader in its taxonomy of types.

-I met someone else, hung out with them and tried to dump much further thought about her.
+I met someone else, hung out with them, and tried to dump much further thought about her.

-The Kenyan was scandalised at being left in the lurch and no longer a right, royal object of esteem – and maybe mystified that I wasn’t as stupid—or impressed—as she’d thought.
+The Kenyan was scandalised at being left in the lurch and no longer a right, royal object of esteem – and maybe mystified that I wasn’t as stupid or impressed as she’d thought.

 How dare I!?
 She then refused to even speak to me, pretending I wasn’t in the room despite the presence of shared acquaintances.

-And—as five to ten of us odd bods sat in a line against the wall one night with pincered spines in the dark fug of the basement television room on excruciatingly objective, low, foam-cushioned, square, steel and chipboard chairs, gazing with cricked necks up at the widescreen—she made ominous asides about sociopaths.
+And—as five to ten of us odd bods sat in a line against the wall one night with pincered spines in the dark fug of the basement television room on excruciatingly objective, low, foam-cushioned, square, steel and chipboard chairs, gazing with cricked necks up at the widescreened TV—she made ominous asides about sociopaths.